nadavmatalon/PCA9536_RGB/README.md

 ## RUNNING THE EXAMPLE SKETCH

-1) Start the Arduino IDE and open the example sketch
 1) Hook-up the PCA9536 to the Arduino as explained in the sketch's notes
+2) Start the Arduino IDE and open the example sketch
-2) Upload the relevant example sketch to the Arduino
+3) Upload the relevant example sketch to the Arduino
-3) Open the Serial Communications Window (make sure the baud-rate is set to 9600 or change it in the sketch to match your Serial Port's buad-rate).

 ## BUG REPORTS

-Please report any issues/bugs/suggestions at the [Issues](https://github.com/nadavmatalon/PCA9536_RGB/issues) section of this Github repository.
+Please report any issues/bugs/suggestions in the [Issues](https://github.com/nadavmatalon/PCA9536_RGB/issues) section of this Github repository.

 ## TODO